WGBH-MLA/transcript-editor_deploy/README.md

 1. **Run `bundle install`**

-  If `bundle install` runs successfully, then you should be able to run a deployment or ingest records.
+  If `bundle install` runs successfully, then you should be able to run a deployment.

 ## Deploy